What is “donor centered” fundraising?

-Penelope Burk, through her book Donor Centered Fundraising, is best known for bringing the concept into popular use.
-She defines donor centered fundraising as “an approach to raising money that inspires donors to remain loyal longer and give more generously.”
+The term was brought into popularity by Penelope Burk,through her book Donor Centered Fundraising, in which she defines donor centered fundraising as “an approach to raising money that inspires donors to remain loyal longer and give more generously.”

 Since she published her book, almost everyone in fundraising has adapted the term by assigning our own interpretations.
 This, of course, causes lots of confusion.

-The second interpretation pushed the limits even further and, frankly, caused me to ask myself, “Does he really believe this?”
-Here’s what he said: “It is imperative to let the donors know and feel that they are in charge of the relationship and that we are willing to do what they would have us do.”
+Some interpretations by leaders in the profession suggest that donor centered fundraising means that the donor always comes first.
+The thought that “donor centered fundraising places the donor front and center” pushes the concept of donor centered fundraising quite far.
+Another interpretation takes it even farther, saying “It is imperative to let the donors know and feel that they are in charge of the relationship and that we are willing to do what they would have us do.”

-What I do think is imperative is for us to remember why our organizations exist.
+What these interpretations fail to acknowledge is why our organizations exist.
 First and foremost, nonprofit organizations exist for the common good.
 They enhance the social, educational, and cultural fabric of American society.
 Their missions, visions, and service are what must be “front and center”—not the donor.

 That said, donors are critical to realizing the missions and visions of our organizations, and we need to engage them effectively as partners in the process.
 Simone Joyaux is right in saying: “Donors play an essential, vital, central role in your organization’s success.”
 But donor preferences—and their loyalty and generosity—must serve as buttresses for the organization’s mission and vision.